benkirbycodes/Bug-Logger/readme.md

 }, { timestamps: true, toJSON: { virtuals: true } })
 ```

 ### Endpoints

 > baseUrl: `'https://localhost:3000/api'`

+> NOTE x denotes done below

-Get
+> Get

-`/bugs`: returns a list of all the bugs
+`/bugs`: returns a list of all the bugs x

-`/bugs/:id`: returns a single bug with all it's data
+`/bugs/:id`: returns a single bug with all it's data x

-`/bugs/:id/notes`: returns all notes for a given bug id
+`/bugs/:id/notes`: returns all notes for a given bug id x

 Post

-`/bugs`: Creates a new bug
+`/bugs`: Creates a new bug x

-`/notes`: Adds a new note to the bug.
+`/notes`: Adds a new note to the bug. x

 Put

->*both of these can only be done if bug is open*
+> _both of these can only be done if bug is open_

-`/bugs/:id`: Edits bug
+`/bugs/:id`: Edits bug x

-`/bugs/:id/notes/:id`: Edits note. (not required)
+`/bugs/:id/notes/:id`: Edits note. (not required) x

 Delete

 > There is no true bug delete, only changing the status of a bug to closed.

-`/bugs/:id`: Changes status of bug from open to close
+`/bugs/:id`: Changes status of bug from open to close x

-`/bugs/:id/notes/:id`: Deletes note.
+`/bugs/:id/notes/:id`: Deletes note. x

 <hr>

 ## Requirements

 ### Visualization

 - At least 2 supported front end routes
   - Home shows all bugs
   - BugDetails displays the details of a bug and its Notes
 - Bugs can be filtered by their status
 - Creating a new bug automatically navigates to the BugDetails view
 - Navbar to allow navigating back to Home view